This article will help you to troubleshoot and resolve any of the following symptoms:

 - Or, a colleague calls you directly via the internal directory or transfers a call to you.

-- Or, you are a member of a call group receiving a call, and it's your turn to be called.
+- Or, you are a member of a team receiving a call, and it's your turn to be called.

 Common causes and how to resolve